-More Information on Mapping
+More About Mapping

 More information on the IDL mapping routines can be found in Using IDL and in the IDL Reference Guide.
+Also see "Working with Maps" in Chapter 15 of the iTool User's Guide manual.

-IDL and Plotting Irregularly-Gridded Data 150 Plotting the Results with TRIGRID 155 Creating a Dataset More Information on Gridding 157 The TRIANGULATE Procedure 153
+Irregularly Gridded Data in IDL 144 Plotting the Results with TRIGRID 149

-IDL and Plotting Irregularly-Gridded Data
+Creating a Dataset More About Gridding 151

+The TRIANCILL ATE Procedure 147

+Irregularly Gridded Data in IDL

-IDL can be used to display and analyze irregularly-gridded data.
-IDL routines allow you to easily fit irregularly-sampled data to a regular grid.
-This regularly-gridded data can then be sent to IDL's plotting routines.
-In this chapter, we will see how easy it is to manipulate your irregularly-gridded data.
+IDL can be used to display and analyze irregularly gridded data.
+IDL routines allow you to easily fit irregularly sampled data to a regular grid.
+This regularly gridded data can then be sent to IDL's plotting routines.
+In this chapter, we will see how easy it is to manipulate your irregularly gridded data.